wadesun0101/HollywoodLife_Data_Retrive/README.md

 Step2.
 Save json data as the text file.

 Step3.
 Open the saved text file, read json data, extract fields and save extracted information into csv file.

+Also, I use BeautifulSoup to crawl webpage information.
+You can see the script as HollywoodLife_Page_Detail.py.